tzfun/etcd-workbench/README.md

 > Note: Versions released on or before May 10, 2024, are Web-only.
 The first App version was released on August 30, 2024, and follows the new prefix rule.

-# About the Web Version
+# Web Deployment

 The Web version supports deployment via **Jar** or **Docker**, allowing you to manage Etcd Server in a browser with multi-account login support.

 > The Web version has been **archived** and is no longer maintained.
 For documentation on the Web version, visit the [etcd-workbench-web](https://github.com/tzfun/etcd-workbench-web/) repository.

-# Desktop App Screenshots
+# App Screenshots

 ![key-editor-light.png](screenshot/app/key-editor-light.png)